 Shopping is always a great source of inspiration for a Connecticut day trip.
 A few of the bigger shopping destinations in Connecticut that allow dogs at some of their stores, and definitely in their outdoor areas include:

 - Greenwich Avenue

 The sidewalks and park areas of our busy downtown Greenwich shopping district are of course open to all pedestrians, including dogs.
-Some shops leave water bowls outside for shoppers’ pets.
+Some shops leave water bowls and a dog biscuit or two outside for shoppers’ pets.
 Some stores are even dog friendly, though not all.
 Ask before you enter.